 The Compound Effect

-The executives who commit to this approach typically see meaningful results by month three.
-By month six, unsolicited opportunities start appearing—speaking invitations, board inquiries, partnership discussions—that directly trace to their content presence.
+Many executives who commit to this approach begin to see meaningful results within a few months.
+Over time, unsolicited opportunities can start appearingβspeaking invitations, board inquiries, partnership discussionsβthat trace back to their content presence.

 Taking Action